git-steven/git-steven.github.io/_posts/2026-01-24-microservice-coupling.md

 ### The Instability Index

-From Ca and Ce, one ratio tells you everything:
+From Ca and Ce, one ratio tells you everything.
+A common distribution is:
 ```
 I = Ce / (Ce + Ca)
 ```